jon-jacky/home/commonplace.md

   of the monumental biography of Wilhelm by John Rohl, Christopher Clark summarized the impressions gained from a mountain of evidence. ...

-  - William II spent most of his waking hours talking, arguing, shouting, speechifying, preaching, threatening and generally unbosoming himself of his latest preoccupations to whoever happened to be within earshot.
+  - Wilhelmm II spent most of his waking hours talking, arguing, shouting, speechifying, preaching, threatening and generally unbosoming himself of his latest preoccupations to whoever happened to be within earshot.
     He was like a Tourette's tic at the heart of the German state executive ...